 Br Pat was also instrumental in organising the needy with basic necessities.
 For years, Br Pat was a reassuring figure at a Food Bank where families, homeless and struggling individuals found not only food to fill their bodies, but hope and encouragement for the week ahead and spiritual nourishment for their souls.

-An accomplished artist, he has been involved in numerous gallery exhibitions and was named in the prestigious Top 100 People in the Melbourne Age’s annual awards in 2010.
+An accomplished artist, he was involved in numerous gallery exhibitions and was named in the prestigious Top 100 People in the Melbourne Age’s annual awards in 2010.
 Friar Pat passed away in 2018.

 St. Vincent de Paul Society